taras-svystun/ukr-bible-qa-chatbot/README.md

 ## Description

 The chat-bot utilises LLMs with conversation memory and document retrieval.
-This demo project is made of part of Fall 23' UCU NLP course.
+This demo project was made as part of Fall 23' UCU NLP course.

 ## How to use